 And yet most expats default to Zurich or Geneva simply because those are the cities they know.
+Changing that one decision — where to register — costs nothing beyond a visit to the Einwohnerkontrolle.

-Key Takeaway
+Key Number

 A family earning CHF 200,000 pays approximately CHF 28,000 in taxes in Zug but CHF 56,000 in Geneva city — a CHF 28,000/year difference, or CHF 280,000 over a decade.
 Both cantons offer world-class expat infrastructure.
 Only one lets you keep that money.